Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-devs.md

 You can delete a developer's access request.
 This action cannot be undone.
 A developer whose request was deleted will have to submit another request.

-To delete an access request from the **Developers** tab follow these steps:
+To delete an access request from the **Developers** tab, follow these steps:

 1. Find the developer request you want to delete.